 Whether you’re road tripping through the desert or hopping aboard a plane, make sure that Tucson, Arizona is the destination of your next escape.
 With days full of sunshine and clear nights full of stars, it’s the perfect place to get back in touch with nature and hit the refresh button.
 Here are 10 things to do in Tucson for the most magical vacay ever.
 Tucson Itinerary

 Experience true luxury at the dreamy Omni Tucson National Resort.
-From indulging in award-winning cuisine to enjoying a rejuvenating hot stone massage at the full-service spa, it’s clear that this resort prioritizes rest and relaxation.
+From indulging in award-winning cuisine to enjoying a leisurely day on the golf course, it’s clear that this resort prioritizes rest and relaxation.
 The grounds are absolutely stunning, and you’ll love soaking in the beautiful Arizona landscape and watching the sunset while enjoying a glass of wine on your balcony.
 And if you’re in the mood to get active or explore, there are plenty of resort activities like hikes, bike rides, stargazing, birdwatching and more.
 If a recharge is what you need, look no further than this stunning Arizona oasis.

 View this post on Instagram